hackclub/hackclub/workshops/splatter_paint/README.md

 Congratulations—you can now splatter colorful circles all over your screen!
 If you haven’t already, open your repl in a new tab and treat yourself to a bigger canvas to go crazy on.

 ## Hacking

 Your journey is far from over.
 There are endless directions you can take this project in.
 Here are a few suggestions.

 1. If you want to increase the distance between each circle, you can add `tool.fixedDistance = SOME_NUMBER` to the top of your `script.js` file.
 This will fire the event after your cursor has moved every `SOME_NUMBER`px instead of every time your mouse moves.
 You can set it to fixed number, or you can make it random!
-2. If rainbows are too predictable for you, you can set the hue to a random number between 0 and 360 (remember, this covers every color on the HSB system)
+2. If you find the rainbows too predictable, you can set the hue to a random number between 0 and 360 (remember, this covers every color on the HSB system).
 3. Who says your canvas has to be white?
 Try setting the background color of your website to something custom—your favorite color, an image, or even a [gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient)—and/or change it every time a new circle is created.
 4. Who says you have to draw circles?
 Try drawing a random mix of circles, ovals of random lengths and widths, and other shapes.
 5. Randomness is fun, but controlled randomness is even more fun.
 Take a look at the [Paper.js docs on mouse events](https://paperjs.org/reference/mouseevent/).
 How can you use the properties of the MouseEvent to play with the radius? (here’s what I came up with: try setting the radius to `event.delta.length` and see what happens)